timklapdor/uimagine-website/_projects/riverina-shore.md

 ---
 layout: project
 title: Riverina Shore
 summary: "'Riverina Shore’ is a virtual community developed to provide contextual client information for online learning."
 team:
 - Caroline Robinson
 - Ryun Fell
 - Kerri Hicks
 - Rachel Rossiter
 - Louise Breheny
 status: complete
 progress: 100%
 focus:
 - resource
 - practice
 outputs:
 - description: Final Report
   file: uploads/riverina-shore-final-report.pdf
 - description: Presentation
   file: uploads/riverina-shore-solg.pdf
-date-start: 01-04-2015
+date-start: 0001-04-20 00:00:00 +0000
-date-finish: 31-12-2016
+date-finish: 0031-12-20 00:00:00 +0000
 hero:
 - icon: uploads/project-riverina-shore.svg
   gradient_corner: top
   gradient_side: left
-    gradient_color_1: "203,0,68"
+  gradient_color_1: '203,0,68'
-    gradient_color_2: "0,175,216"
+  gradient_color_2: '0,175,216'
+date: 2018-05-25 02:31:25 +0000
 ---

 ## Description

 ‘Riverina Shore’ is a virtual community which has been developed within the School of Community Health as an online learning resource for students.
 The virtual community is presented as an attractive webpage in which client scenarios are embedded in locations such as homes, community health centre and social spaces.

 The development of this virtual community was made possible through collaborative partnerships within CSU, between CSU and Albury-Wodonga Health, and most importantly with clients in the community.
 A model based on activity theory has been developed to illustrate this collaboration between clients, practitioners, academics, media technologists and educational designers.

 Evaluation of this online learning resource with students, academics and practitioners through surveys and focus groups has highlighted its potential for engaging students with learning and enhancing their skills in clinical reasoning.

 ## Aims